Pat Reid: Postwar

 Reid left the army on 29 March 1947, but remained a member of the Regular Army Reserve until reaching mandatory retirement age on 15 November 1965.
 On that day he was awarded the honorary rank of Major.

 Reid served in the British embassy at Ankara, Turkey, as First Secretary (Commercial) from 1946 until 1949, then as Chief Administrator for the Organisation for European Economic Cooperation in Paris, France, until 1952.

 Reid then returned to his prewar career in civil engineering, serving as a director of the construction companies Richard Costain (Projects) Ltd. and Richard Costain (Middle East) Ltd. between 1959 and 1962, and working for the consulting engineers W.S.
 Atkins & Partners in 1962–63.

 Personal life

-Reid was married three times; first in 1943 to Jane Cabot.
+Reid married three times.
+The first was while serving as military attaché; hearing that "Pat Reid married an American heiress in Switzerland!", as one wrote in his diary, amazed prisoners still in Colditz who had not seen a woman in years.
+Reid married Jane Cabot in 1943.
 They had three sons and two daughters, and were divorced in 1966.
 His second marriage in 1977 to Mary Stewart Cunliffe-Lister ended with her death in 1978.
 In 1982 he married his third wife, Nicandra Hood, but they separated after a few years.
 He died at the Frenchay Hospital, Bristol, on 22 May 1990, at the age of 79.